-A couple of weeks ago I asked if there was a better way to style paragraphs and mostly considered whether or not paragraphs should be indicated with an extra line space or an indent.
-This post is a follow up to some of the comments on that one.
+A couple of weeks ago I asked if there was a better way to style paragraphs and mostly considered whether or not paragraphs should be indicated with an extra line space or with an indent.
+This post is a follow up to some of the comments I received on that one.

 Comments on the earlier post showed a preference for the extra line space.
 I had mixed feelings.
 I’ve liked the indents on some sites I’ve looked at and not at all on others and promised to look deeper into the reasons for both.

 After looking through several sites and noting how each treated different aspects of typography I think I understand better when I like and don’t like indents.

 I created a simple demo to let you play around with these aspects of typography.
 It’s not too hard to figure out how to use it, but it might make more sense to read through this post first.